fermi-ad/grpc-name-service/README.md

 **_NOTE:_** Quarkus also comes with a Dev UI, that helps with interacting with application and supporting services.
 Go to `[SERVER_ADDRESS]/q/dev-ui` (for example: <https://localhost:8443/q/dev-ui>) to view.

 ### Dev service initialization
 They Keycloak dev service is prepopulated using the configuration from the [Keycloak Dev Services example](https://quarkus.io/version/3.15/guides/security-openid-connect-dev-services), defined in `config/quarkus-realm.json`.
-This configuration defines users `alice`, and `bob`, whose passwords are the same as their usernames.  `alice` is given both `admin` and `user` roles, and `bob` is given `user` role only.
+This configuration defines users `alice`, and `admin`, whose passwords are the same as their usernames.  `admin` is given both `admin` and `user` roles, and `alice` is given `user` role only.

 The Postgres dev service has the database automatically setup and is prepopulated using `src/main/resources/import.sql`.
 This only applied in dev mode.